 While sugar consumption promotes insulin resistance and body fat storage, salt increases insulin sensitivity and aids weight loss (Sakuyama et al. 201619).

 Finally, salt is the natural antagonist of sugar.
-If you want to do intermittent fasting without problems, salt your food as you like.
+If you want intermittent fasting without problems, salt your food as you like.

 Furthermore, if you have a headache during fasting, you can dissolve natural Himalayan salt in water or drink homemade sole water.

-If you’re having trouble losing weight, there could be unconscious factors standing in your way.
+If you’re having trouble losing weight, unconscious factors could be in your way.
 Besides conventional diet, these circumstances may hinder fat burning:

 - Soft drinks, juices, shakes, and sports drinks: Beverages are often reasons losing weight doesn’t work.
 They all contain vast amounts of hidden sugar.
 Moreover, protein shakes stimulate insulin secretion enormously.

 - Sweeteners: Unfortunately, zero sugar does not stand for fat burning.
-Common artificial and natural sweeteners increase insulin levels and arouse cravings (Tey et al. 201720; Yang 201021).
+Artificial and natural sweeteners increase insulin levels and arouse cravings (Tey et al. 201720; Yang 201021).

 - Stress: Psychological stress has been shown to cause abdominal fat, thus increasing body mass index and impairing metabolism (Rosmond et al. 199822).